HauntedBees/BeeAPI/README.md

 Adds external OAuth provider integration into **BeeAuth**.
 Currently only Twitter integration is built in.
 ### API.php
 Takes the `controller`, `method`, and `param` querystring parameters and executes the relevant method after ensuring that all parameters are the correct types (for both custom class objects and primitives like `int` and `string`) and that the controller and method actually exist.
 Autoloading is used based on the Module conventions described above to prevent the need to manually reference controllers.

+### Foodportal
+This is just code for my [Food Portal](https://www.hauntedbees.com/food/) site; it is unrelated to the actual API.
+You can safely delete it from your pull.